acharyaranjit10/Amazon-Demo/README.md

-Netflix Demo using only Html and Css
+Amazon Demo using only Html and Css

-Click [here](https://amazon-demo-psi.vercel.app) to watch my Netflix Demo using Html and css.
+Click [here](https://amazon-demo-psi.vercel.app) to watch my Amazon Demo using Html and css.